-There are currently 193 breeds eligible to be registered to the AKC, and each one is assigned to a certain group.
+Each of the breeds currently recognized by the AKC is assigned to a certain group.
 These groups are Herding, Hound, Toy, Non-Sporting, Sporting, Terrier, and Working.
 But did you know that each dog assigned to each group was bred for a very specific purpose?

-The adorable dogs belonging to the Toy Group may be small in stature, but they are certainly are not short on personality!
-Let’s learn more about each of the 21 breeds and find out what exactly they were bred to do.
+The adorable dogs belonging to the Toy Group may be small in stature, but they’re certainly are not short on personality!
+Let’s learn more about each of these breeds and find out what exactly they were bred to do.

 Affenpinscher

-There have been arguments about whether this loyal and curious dog looks more like a Wookie or an Ewok, but one thing that can’t be contested is the confidence of the Affenpinscher.
+One thing that can’t be contested is the confidence of the Affenpinscher.
 Though these dogs aren’t classified as Terriers, they were bred to work like one.
-Bred to exterminate rats and other pests in German stables during the 1600s, eventually these “monkey dogs” were brought inside to make sure their owners’ kitchens were free of mice.
+Bred to exterminate rats and other pests in German stables during the 1600s, these “monkey dogs” were eventually brought inside to make sure their owners’ kitchens were free of mice.
 Loyal and affectionate, these small dogs are also very stubborn.
-Make sure if you decide to have this entertaining breed join your family that you’re willing to put the time in to train him.
+If you decide to have this entertaining breed join your family, make sure that you’re willing to put the time in to train them.

 Brussels Griffon

-The Brussels Griffon is smart and devoted as well as sensitive.
+The Brussels Griffon is smart and devoted, as well as sensitive.
 Even though these dogs are only 5 to 15 pounds, they certainly pack a lot of punch personality-wise!
-Well-known for centuries in Europe, the Griffon’s story starts in Brussels, where he began as a rough-and-tumble rat dog but ultimately evolved into a sophisticated laptop companion.
+Well-known for centuries in Europe, the Griffon’s story starts in Brussels, where they began as a rough-and-tumble rat dog, but ultimately evolved into a sophisticated companion.

 Cavalier King Charles Spaniel

-Thanks to his name, it should come as no surprise that the Cavalier King Charles Spaniel has a very close connection to British history.
+Thanks to their name, it should come as no surprise that the Cavalier King Charles Spaniel has a very close connection to British history.
 Regal and graceful, this breed was especially favored by King Charles I and his son Charles II.
 Rumor has it that they were more concerned with breeding these spaniels than they were with ruling Britain.
-Although these dogs were bred to be a beloved lap dog, he did descend from sporting dogs and does enjoy moderate exercise and outdoor activities with his owner.
+Although these dogs were bred to be a beloved lap dog, they did descend from sporting dogs and enjoy moderate exercise and outdoor activities with their owner.

 Chihuahua